EPCCed/archer2-advanced-use-of-lammps/_episodes/00-connecting.md

 ## TOTP/MFA

-ARCHER2 accounts are now required to use timed one-time passwords (TOTP), as part of a multi-factor authorization (MFA) system.
+ARCHER2 accounts are now required to use timed one-time passwords (TOTP), as part of a multi-factor authorisation (MFA) system.
 Instructions on how to add MFA authentication to a machine account on SAFE can be found [here][safe-machine-mfa].

 ## Data transfer services: scp, rsync, Globus Online